ernestgwilsonii/Soundboard/conductor/tracks/audio_visual_polish_20251226/plan.md

 ## Phase 4: Site-Wide UX Polish (Modern Dialogs)
 - [x] Task: Implement a global "Confirm" and "Alert" system using Bootstrap Modals or a library like SweetAlert2.
 2abc6c6
 - [x] Task: Replace all native browser `confirm()` and `alert()` calls with the new modern dialogs. f426c7a
-- [~] Task: Conductor - User Manual Verification 'UX Polish'
+- [x] Task: Conductor - User Manual Verification 'UX Polish' fadf9e2